-0

-Componen ıt Description

-TouchPad zone

-(1) Reads your finger gestures to move the pointer or activate items on the screen.
+Component Description (1) TouchPad zone Reads your finger gestures to move the pointer or activate items on the screen.
+NOTE: For more information, see Using TouchPad and touch screen gestures on page 23 .
+(2) Left TouchPad button Functions like the left button on an external mouse.

-(1)

-(1) (2) Left TouchPad button on the screen.
-NOTE: For more information, see Using TouchPad and touch